When Liana arrived for her first meeting with Workwise it...Read more about Liana

 Afa secured employment despite living with schizophrenia and a complex criminal record.

-After that initial meeting, I had a discussion with my team leader about Afa’s employment support needs so that we could establish the next step.
+After the initial meeting, the employment consultant had a discussion with their team leader about Afa’s employment support needs so that they could establish what to do next.

-I found that Afa was keen to move on from his current situation, as his family feels ashamed about his criminal background.
-Also, he wants to have his own life, as his brothers have.
+The employment consultant found out that Afa was keen to move on from his current situation, as his family felt ashamed of his criminal background.
+Also, he wanted to have his own life, just like his brothers.

-Afa didn’t have any employment history, apart from doing compulsory work through the probation programme.
-He was very confused about what he could do.
+Afa didn’t have any employment history, apart from doing compulsory work through a probation programme.
+He was confused and unsure about what he could do.

-Together we put together an employment support plan that included the following:
+Together Afa and his employment consultant put together an employment support plan that included the following:

-Within a few months, I have built up a good relationship with Afa, and helped him to identify one main barrier to his job search – that he relies on transport support to attend meetings and job interviews.
+Within a few months, the employment consultant built up a good relationship with Afa, and helped him to identify one main barrier to his job search – that he relied on transport support to attend meetings and job interviews.

-Since Afa started in this role, I normally contact him once per week, as he requested, to see if he needs any help in relation to his employment support.
+Since Afa started in the role, the employment consultant usually contacts him once per week, as Afa requested, to see if he needs any help in relation to his employment support.

-It is fantastic to see him gaining more happiness.
-Afa told me that his team leader added more work hours for him, and he continued working for four days after the COVID-19 lockdown.
+It is fantastic to see Afa gaining more happiness.
+Afa said that his team leader added more work hours for him, and that he continued working for four days after the COVID-19 lockdown.